Small Astronomy Satellite 3: Objectives

-Explorer 53 (SAS-C) was a small spacecraft whose objectives were to survey the celestial sphere for sources radiating in the X-ray, gamma ray, ultraviolet, and other spectral regions.
+Explorer 53 (SAS-C) was a small spacecraft whose objectives were to survey the celestial sphere for sources radiating in the X-ray, gamma ray, ultraviolet and other spectral regions.
 The primary missions of Explorer 53 were to measure the X-ray emission of discrete extragalactic sources, to monitor the intensity and spectra of galactic X-ray sources from 0.2 to 60-keV, and to monitor the X-ray intensity of Scorpio X-1.

 Experiments

 Extragalactic Experiment (EGE)

 This experiment determined the positions of very weak extragalactic X-ray sources.
-The instrument viewed a 100-sq degree region of the sky around the direction of the spin axis of the satellite.
+The instrument viewed a 100-sq-degree region of the sky around the direction of the spin axis of the satellite.
 The nominal targets for a 1-year study were: (1) the Virgo Cluster of galaxies for 4 months, (2) the galactic equator for 2 months, (3) the Andromeda Nebula for 3 months, and (4) the Magellanic Clouds for 3 months.
 The instrumentation consisted of one 2.5-arc-minutes and one 4.5-arc-minutes Full width at half maximum (FWHM) modulation collimator, as well as proportional counters sensitive over the energy range from 1.5 to 10-keV.
-The effective area of each collimator was about 225-cm2.
+The effective area of each collimator was about 225 cm2.
 The aspect system provided information on the orientation of the collimators to an accuracy of 15-arc-seconds.

 Galactic Absorption Experiment (GAE)

-The density and distribution of interstellar matter was determined by measuring the variation in the intensity of the low-energy diffuse X-ray background as a function of galactic latitude.
+The density and distribution of interstellar matter were determined by measuring the variation in the intensity of the low-energy diffuse X-ray background as a function of galactic latitude.
 A 1-micrometer polypropylene window proportional counter was used for the 0.1- to 0.4-keV and 0.4- to 1.0-keV energy ranges, while a 2-micrometer titanium window counter covered the energy range from 0.3 to 0.5 keV.
 In addition, two 1-mm beryllium window counters were used for the 1.0- to 10-keV energy range.
-The collimators in this experiment had fields of view of 3° for the 1-micrometer counter, 2° for the 2-micrometer counter, and 2° for the 1-mm counters.
+The collimators in this experiment had fields of view of 3° for the 1-micrometer counter, 2° for the 2-mm counter, and 2° for the 1-mm counters.